huaminghuangtw/Second-Brain/huaming-second-brain/Life.md

 - We often hear "Life is short, enjoy it.", but often forget: "Eternity is long, prepare for it."
 - Life is short and finite.
 - "The price of anything is the amount of life you exchange for it." — Henry David
+- Life is short.
+Don’t take things for granted.
+Appreciate every day.
+When you take things for granted, they're gone.—You think you can always write that book, or climb that mountain, or whatever, and then you realize the window has closed.
+The saddest windows close when other people die.—Their lives are short too.